vermahrithik/store/README.md

 # Store App

-this is a flutter app having features for user to login to app using the given email and password, to add/create products, show them in home screen, and to delete any product in home screen, and to search products by name in search page.the cross platform application development technology used in it is flutter which uses dart language and the packages used in it are : cupertino_icons,flutter_bloc,equatable,bloc_concurrency,shared_preferences,flutter_screenutil,flutter_spinkit,json_annotation & image_picker.
+this is a flutter app having features for user to login to app using the given email and password, to add/create products, show them in home screen, and to delete any product in home screen, and to search products by name in search page.the cross platform application development technology used in it is flutter which uses dart language and the packages used in it are : cupertino_icons, flutter_bloc, equatable, bloc_concurrency, shared_preferences, flutter_screenutil, flutter_spinkit, json_annotation & image_picker.

 ## Screenshots of Screens in App